Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Interpretability: Attention as a Dynamic Information Bottleneck

-This behavior demonstrates an autonomous discovery of information geometry.
-The dense N-S sensors, while numerous, are highly correlated in terms of the constraints they provide, and adding more yields diminishing returns.
-SourceNet has identified this information bottleneck \cite{tishby2000information}.
-Its attention mechanism acts as a dynamic preconditioner by performing a soft selection that downweights redundant observations to mitigate multicollinearity, while prioritizing the under-sampled orthogonal views (E-W) to stabilize the inversion.
-More theoretically explained, the model has implicitly found the D-Optimality design \cite{pukelsheim2006optimal,krause2008near}, i.e. maximizing the determinant of the Fisher Information Matrix by focusing on the most variance-reducing observations.
+This spatial weighting demonstrates the spontaneous emergence of an information bottleneck \citep{tishby2000information}.
+While the N-S sensors are numerous (Figure \ref{fig:xai}c), their spatial correlation results in redundant constraints with diminishing returns.
+Sensoformer's attention mechanism acts as a dynamic spatial preconditioner: it downweights redundant observations to mitigate multicollinearity while prioritizing under-sampled orthogonal views (E-W) to stabilize the inference.
+In statistical terms, the architecture implicitly mimics D-Optimal experimental design \citep{pukelsheim2006optimal}, maximizing information gain by focusing on the most variance-reducing elements in the set.